josephabbudd-web/kickfyne/README.md

 Kickfyne allows the developer to:

 1. Add an Accordion Screen with it's AccordionItems.
-1. Add and remove AccordionItems from an Accordion Screen.
+1. Add AccordionItems to and remove AccordionItems from an Accordion Screen.
 1. Remove an Accordion Screen.

 ### The AppTabs Screen